Pilot one workflow before you scale it

 - A working scorecard

-- A recommendation on what to do next
+- Decision notes on what to do next

 What you keep